Health Sciences Professional Programs

 Students in the program have a 100 percent pass rate on the national certification exam and a 100 percent job placement rate.

 The program also offers a bilingual English-Spanish specialization, and has an on-site Speech and Hearing Clinic as well as an internationally recognized Intensive Aphasia Program, all of which offer opportunities for hands-on clinical instruction.

 The Ph.D. program in Neuroscience is an interdisciplinary research program designed to prepare students for doctoral level interdisciplinary career opportunities in the growing arena of neuroscience research and industry.

 The program offers three specialization areas: Cellular and Molecular Neuroscience; Computational, Neurorehabilitation and Neuroimaging Neuroscience; and Behavioral and Cognitive Neuroscience.

-The masters and Ph.D. clinical research program in Exercise and Rehabiliation Science, housed in the College of Health Sciences' highly ranked Physical Therapy Department, is part of the Clinical and Translational Science Institute of Southeastern Wisconsin, which is funded by the National Institutes of Health.
+The master's and Ph.D. clinical research program in Exercise and Rehabilitation Science, housed in the College of Health Sciences' highly ranked Physical Therapy Department, is part of the Clinical and Translational Science Institute of Southeastern Wisconsin, which is funded by the National Institutes of Health.

 This program provides training in translational research with access to CTSI partner institutions for collaborative research opportunities and community projects throughout Milwaukee.
 The clinical research in this program has a unique emphasis in rehabilitation disciplines, including biomechanics, neuroscience, motor control, exercise physiology and sports medicine.